The Locker Box concept

 The Locker Box Computer

 Since, in general, the technological solutions the society uses are in one way or another insecure, I came up with the idea of the Locker computer.
 What is The Locker Box?
-Locker Box Computer is a fully functional, multi-purpose Unix based workstation and a server designed for consumer/business/military market.
+Locker Box Computer is a fully functional, integrated, stable, consistent, multi-purpose Unix based workstation and a server designed for consumer/business/military market.
 It is supposed to be able to be an office machine, it will be suitable for web browsing, every day computing, computer graphics or even entertainment.
 It comes with a promise of never spy on the user and always stand by his side, the promise of loyality.
 Why BSD Unix?
 The BSD license allows the code to become proprietary, the most of the OS is supposed to be proprietary in the end for sake of the security of the user and security of the Locker Box Computers intellectual propriety.
 The Locker computer is supposed to provide maximum data security and user anonymity for the population.
 It is supposed to take unauthorized access to user data or metadata away from absolutely ANYONE, government or other bandits.
 The Locker project aims to bring an integrated, out of the box fully functional, universal unix computer unit, similar to other computers but in orientation of end user online security, internal data security, anonymity and privacy standards.
 The military model could find multiple uses in a conflict situation.

 Features of the concept:

-• Full ZFS disk encryption by default, key stored in a TPM chip
+• Full ZFS disk encryption by default, key stored in a TPM chip (will require ZFS auth mechanism modification)

 • Development of GUI for components like package management, packet filter, jails, filesystem management, service management, VPN management, network, nfs, smb management